ninstar/Rich-Presence-U-DB/README.md

 ### Icons

-The first column is used to define a unique ID to the icon associated with the game.
+The first column is used to define a unique ID to the icon associated with the software.
 The icon filename should be the same, but with a region suffix appended.

 **Example**

-For a game entry like this:
+For a software entry like this:

 | ID | US | EU | JP | US TITLE | EU TITLE | JP TITLE |
 | --- | --- | --- | --- | --- | --- | --- |